Josko/aura-bot/README.md

 Multi-platform
 --------------

-The bot is guaranteed to run on little-endian Linux (32-bit and 64-bit), Windows (32-bit and 64-bit) and OS X (64-bit Intel CPU) machines.
+The bot runs on little-endian Linux (32-bit and 64-bit), Windows (32-bit and 64-bit) and OS X (64-bit Intel CPU) machines.

 Boost
 -----

 You will need the [Boost](http://www.boost.org/users/download/) libraries.
-Specifically boost date-time, system and filesystem.
+Specifically boost date-time, system and filesystemV2.

 ### Windows